 Detox programs ensure a person is safe and sober during the uncomfortable process of withdrawal.
-These programs typically take place in a hospital or inpatient treatment center and allow staff to administer medications to alleviate symptoms, provide support and prepare them for additional treatment.
+These programs typically take place in a hospital, inpatient treatment center, or opioid treatment center and allow staff to administer medications to alleviate symptoms, provide support and prepare them for additional treatment.

 Medications can be used in this process.
 There are three government-approved medications: methadone, buprenorphine (Suboxone) and naltrexone (Vivitrol).
 These medications are effective for lessening dependence, reducing drug cravings, alleviating uncomfortable symptoms and motivating participation in therapy.